 Each of your prospects should be nurtured based on their interests, pages visited, and other such elements.
 An excellent nurturing campaign should personalise the conversation based on these factors to remain relevant and turn as many leads into customers as fast as possible or move them closer to making a buying decision.

-7 Things You Need to Remember
+7 Things to Remember

 Inbound marketing will not fully replace outbound marketing.
 Its purpose is to enhance and add to it.
 By taking a different approach, leads and customers will not be bombarded with so many ads on a daily basis.
-Instead, they are provided with valuable information which they can use in their daily lives.
+Instead, they are provided with valuable information that they can use in their daily lives.